 Though initially designed to cater to the mechanical engineering industry, the capabilities of AutoCAD have since expanded to suit a wide range of professionals including architects and animators.

 Today, AutoCAD is considered to be one of the leading design programs available and has grown to be the most widely used CAD software out there.
-With new applications facilitating mobile-friendly options and use of cloud storage services, the software continues to evolve by integrating technological advancements.
+With new applications facilitating mobile-friendly options and the use of cloud storage services, the software continues to evolve by integrating technological advancements.

 What are AutoCAD commands?

 At the bottom of the drawing screen in AutoCAD, you’ll find the command window.
 Trust us: this handy little box is a lifesaver when you have lots of work to do and you’re up against a deadline.

 In the most basic terms, commands and shortcuts are words or letters that you type into the command window to produce an action.
 For example, if you wish to draw an arc, rather than searching for an arc among the tools, you could just use a command.
 In this case, type ‘ARC‘ or even ‘A‘ into the command window, press Enter, and an arc will appear.

 Some commands come with shortcuts (a single letter alternative), while actions that are a little less common tend to require a command that is 3 or more letters long.
 AutoCAD recognizes hundreds of commands and, once you get more advanced, you can even customize the toolbar—adding or prioritizing the commands you find to be the most useful.

 AutoCAD commands: The essentials